Eugene-Mark/bigdata-file-viewer/README.md

  [Click here for live demo][2]

  ## Build
- - To build an all-in-one runnable jar, use `mvn clean compile assembly:single`
+ - Use `mvn package` to build an all-in-one runnable jar
  - Java 1.8 or higher is required
  - Make sure the Java has javafx bound.
-For example, I installed openjdk 1.8 on Ubuntu 18.04 and it has no javafx bound, I installed it following guide [here][3].
+For example, I installed openjdk 1.8 on Ubuntu 18.04 and it has no javafx bound, then I installed it following guide [here][3].

  ## Screenshots